 The last few years has seen a huge growth in the popularity of Houses of Multiple Occupation (HMOs) from both investors/landlords buying these properties as well as tenants with HMOs becoming as popular as ever to live in, not only being seen as grotty student digs which is what many people associate HMOs, now dispelling this image and becoming incredibly upmarket types of accommodation with tenants willing to pay more than a flat.
-In this short blog, we address why Relocation PA feels people looking to put their money into property really ought to consider investing in HMOs and Relocation PAs top 3 benefits of doing so.
+In this short blog, we outline the reasons to buy a HMO as an investment.

 When people are looking at investing in property, they have a number of options, most commonly single occupancy houses or flats.
 As with any asset class, there are a number of benefits and drawbacks these types of properties as there are with HMOs.
 If an investor is to buy a single house or flat then they stick a single person or family in there paying the rent of let say £650.
 Once the mortgage has come off and an allowance for maintenance then the investor will be lucky to be left with a few hundred pounds as net profit each month, which many might see as fantastic and as briefly mentioned this is relatively low risk and a long term stable strategy.
 However, for people looking to make some series cash off property then HMOs are the way forward.
 Unlike with a single occupancy, where you receive only one lot of rent, with HMOs you have 5 or 6 people paying you rent albeit, at a lower rent as it’s for the room, but not that much lower, let’s say £450 per room.
 So, with 6 rooms at £450 that £2700 rental income compared to £650, so once the mortgage has come off that and as it’s an HMO the landlord pays the bills usually for (but not necessarily depending on tenant type) plus a voids and maintenance allowance, then investors can easily be left with £1000+ compared to £200 profit each month.